byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<rehrar>** the same was asked of me about the website redesign
 **\<rehrar>** it's ingrained in the culture, and I don't think it's a bad thing
 **\<el00ruobuob>** i can't disagree with you rehrar
 **\<ErCiccione>** rehrar: i agree with you.
-But that's something strictly code related, i don't think we should ask everybody to commit "spiritually" to monero
+But that's something strictly code related, i don't think we should ask everybody to commit "spiritually" to byterub
 **\<rehrar>** we're not asking for their lives.
 Just.......
 **\<rehrar>** proof of work!
 **\<rehrar>** buh dum tshh